-The Bevinetto Congressional Fellowship Program is a two-year leadership training and development program that provides selectees the opportunity to learn how Congress operates and see Congress/NPS interactions first-hand.
-The fellowship provides a unique insight into Congress’ role in the evolution and development of the NPS as selectees:
+The Bevinetto Congressional Fellowship Program is a two-year leadership training and development program that provides selectees the opportunity to learn how Congress operates and to see Congressional/NPS interactions first-hand.
+The fellowship provides unique insight into Congress’ role in the evolution and development of the NPS.

 This program is a powerful career building opportunity for candidates with a strong interest in policy development and the political process.
-At the and of the two-year program, fellows will obtain new positions within the NPS.
-Many former Bevinetto Fellows have gone on to hold positions such as park superintendents, program chiefs or other leadership positions.
+At the end of the two-year program, fellows obtain new positions within the NPS.
+Many former Bevinetto Fellows have gone on to hold significant leadership positions, such as superintendents, deputy superintendents, and program managers.

-- Drafting Bureau legislative proposals and bills based on independent research and reviewing and analyzing comments of technical and field offices
+- Drafting Bureau legislative proposals and bills based on independent research; reviewing and analyzing comments of technical and field offices.

-- Analyzing legislative proposals and bills to determine impact on Bureau policies, programs and procedures
+- Analyzing legislative proposals and bills to determine their impact on Bureau policies, programs, and procedures.

-- Reviewing and recommending action by the Director on all legislation affecting specific units of the NPS
+- Reviewing and recommending action by the Director on legislation affecting specific units of the NPS.

-- Advising Regional Directors and their staffs of options to accomplish Regional administrative and resource-protection goals that may require new legislation
+- Advising Regional Directors and their staffs of options to accomplish administrative and resource-protection goals that may require new legislation.

 Fellowship Requirements and Qualifications